 Anger management teaches people to recognize the signs that they’re becoming angry.
 It also gives them tips and skills to calm down so that they can productively deal with situations.
 Rather than make them hold in anger or avoid feeling it, Rose Hill Center teaches them how to express it.

 Clients who discover how to manage and express their anger correctly can also preserve their health.
 Along with their physical health, they can protect their mental health.
-In addition, they can avoid addictions to drugs, foods, or other things because their feelings remain in check.
+In addition, they can avoid abuse of drugs, food, or other things because their feelings remain in check.

 First, our residents identify the triggers, emotions, and physical signs present when they start to get angry.
 It may take a few days for them to determine each of these signs.
 Then, they can begin to learn behaviors and different ways of thinking to cope with anger.

-When residents have other mental health issues such as addiction, anxiety or depression, they need extra care.
-For these individuals, Rose Hill Center offers a Co-Occurring Rehabilitation Program that can address these issues alongside residents’ anger problems.
+When residents have other mental health issues such as substance abuse, anxiety or depression, they need extra care.
+For these individuals, Rose Hill Center offers a Co-Occurring Rehabilitation Services that can address these issues alongside residents’ anger problems.

 Rose Hill Center Can Show You How to Manage Anger